Deep Reinforcement Learning based Autonomous Decision-Making for Cooperative UAVs: A Search and Rescue Real World Application: Conclusion

 \section{Conclusion}

-This work presents the development and deployment of a cooperative UAV system designed for SAR operations in GNSS-denied environments.
-The system integrates LIDAR-SLAM for real-time mapping and localisation, a DRL-based guidance AI for autonomous navigation, and a GAT-based task allocator for efficient multi-UAV coordination.
-These technologies are tested and validated within the NATO SAPIENCE Autonomous Cooperative Drone Competition, which provides a realistic and challenging platform for evaluating UAV performance in SAR-like scenarios.
+This work presents an extensive real-world demonstration of a cooperative, DRL-guided UAV system operating in GNSS-denied indoor environments.
+We integrated LiDAR-SLAM for on-board localisation and mapping, a velocity-level DRL guidance policy shaped by an APF reward, and a centralised GAT-based allocator for multi-UAV coordination—then validated the complete stack under competition pressure, rather than in simulation alone.

-The competition tasks—mapping, object detection, and synchronised deliveries—demonstrated the system’s capabilities in addressing critical challenges of SAR operations.
-The mapping task validates the ability to produce accurate 3D maps quickly, which is crucial for navigating hazardous environments.
-The delivery task showcases the system's coordination and reliability in executing time-critical missions, such as synchronised aid delivery, emphasising the potential impact of cooperative UAV operations in life-saving applications.